Out of the Blue

 Then billowing smoke hid the scene.

-We all rushed forward, past the police, into the expanding cloud of smoke, excited, apprehensive, and no less expectant than we had been before the blast.
+We all rushed forward, past the police, into the expanding cloud of smoke, excited, apprehensive, and no less expectant than we’d been before the blast.
 Were we looking for Hopper or pieces we could take home as souvenirs?

-And when Dennis Hopper staggered out of that cloud of smoke, his eyes were glazed with the thrill of spinout and victory.
+And when he staggered out of that cloud of smoke, his eyes were glazed with the thrill of spinout and victory.